DataSQRL/datasqrl.github.io/docs/dev/roadmap.md

 <img src="/img/generic/undraw_roadmap.svg" alt="Roadmap >" width="40%"/>

 This page is an overview of what lays ahead for DataSQRL and what features and functionality we are currently missing.
-To join the roadmap discussion or suggest a feature, join the [Discord channel](https://discord.gg/vYyREMNRmh).
+To join the roadmap discussion or suggest a feature, join the [community](/community).

 DataSQRL is open source.
 If you need one of the roadmap items below, you can always get your hands dirty and [implement it yourself](../contribute).